Perfection (law): Concept

 The same rule – the common law rule in Dearle v Hall, for instance – may govern both perfection against third parties (e.g., subsequent security holders) and prioritization of competing security interests.

 In most legal systems, the need for perfection arises only in relation to security interests that are proprietary in nature (such as a mortgage or equitable charge).
 Other arrangements which constitute security in the loose sense of the word – for instance, title retention arrangements, hire purchase, and leasing transactions – need not in general be perfected in the legal sense.

 In India, Section 125 of the Companies Act, 1956 provides that certain charges shall be void against liquidator or creditors unless registered.
-Thus, if a charge is not registered with Registrar of Companies, and company happens to go for liquidation, even secured creditor shall be treated as unsecured.
+Thus, if a charge is not registered with Estado of Companies, and company happens to go for liquidation, even secured creditor shall be treated as unsecured.

 Types of perfection

 There are three principal modes by which a security interest may be perfected (which method of perfection is applicable depends upon the nature of the security interest and the laws of the relevant country).